vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 of tasks started by QCG-PilotJob.
 More information on this topic is presented in the section :ref:`Passing the execution environment to QCG-PilotJob tasks`

+The next parameter is ``resume``.
+By default it is set to True, which means that EQI will try to resume not completed workflow of tasks submitted to QCG-PilotJob Manager.
+(for example terminated because of the walltime crossing).
+The resume mechanism can be activated when Executor is inited with the campaign for which EQI processing was already started but not yet completed.
+If this behaviour is not intended, the ``resume`` should be set to False.

+The last (optional) parameter is ``log_level`` that allows to set specific level of logging just for the EasyVVUQ-QCGPJ part of processing.

 QCG-PilotJob Manager initialisation
 ***********************************